masum-khondhoker-efaz/Disaster-Management/README.md

 Crisis Reporting: Allows users to report crises which can be approved by admins.
 Crisis List & Filter: Displays a list of approved crises with filters for severity, status, and location.
 Donations Management: Manages donations and expenses for disaster relief.
-Inventory Management: (Optional) Track inventory for donated and purchased relief goods.
+Inventory Management: (Backend only) Track inventory for donated and purchased relief goods.
 Admin Panel: Admins can approve, verify, and assign tasks to volunteers

 Installation & Setup